eGUIDE/eguide-consumption-api/docs/data_dictionary.md

 Field | description
 -------|--------
  number_of_cells | Total number of cells that fit in the requested AOI boundary.
 Minimum cells is 1, for example, for a POINT AOI. resolution | Resolution of the cell data included in the API response.
 Highest available resolution is 250 square meters.
-Depending on the size of the query, the API may use lower resolution cells. summary_only | TRUE or FALSE.
+Depending on the size of the query, the API may use lower resolution cells.
+Available resolutions are: [250, 500, 1000] square meters. summary_only | TRUE or FALSE.
 If true, the data array is not included in the API response. data_array | Data for each cell in the API response.